Sazgr/peacekeeper/README.md

 ## Peacekeeper

-UCI Chess Engine in Progress
+UCI Chess Engine in Progress, written in C++17

 ### Compilation